eggjs/egg-security/README.md

 ### X-Content-Type-Options:nosniff

 Disable IE8's auto MIME sniffing.
-E.g: take `text/plain` to `text/html` by mistake and render it, especially when there's something untrusted.
+E.g: take `text/plain` as `text/html` by mistake and render it, especially when there's something untrusted in the local service.

 ### X-Frame-Options